flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ### Organising the content

-In terms of processing the graphics data, this chip has two modes of operations:
+In terms of processing the graphics data, this chip has two modes of operation:

 - **Mode IV**: The legacy mode that behaves like its [predecessor](master-system#graphics).
   - This doesn't mean this console will play Master System games right away, as an additional accessory, the *Power Base Converter*, is required to fit previous cartridges into this console.
 The converter also instructs the I/O chip to place the Z80 in control.